ElFilaliHamza/Sarcasm-Detection/README.md

 ## Shoutouts

 - <a href="https://huggingface.co/">🤗 Huggingface</a> for their amazing transformers library.
-The text encoder portion is pretty much taken care of because of them